DONOTFORGET-BYTE/TalentHubAssessment/README.md

 The user is able to perform task such as searching and filtering(by title/author) on the books.
 The user is able to see the title, author,cover image and summary(displayed in modal) of each book.

-Please review the pictures in the demo folder for an example demostration of the above.

 ## Project Setup

 Inorder to run the code successfully please follow the instructions supplied in each readme within front-end and back-end directories.